net-lisias-ksp/KSP-Recall/README.md

 This is not intended to be "used" by end-users.
 It provides services to Add'On authors and/or fixes automatically some known problems on many different KSP versions.

+But there're some options that will allow the end user to control how the fixes works on his/machine.

+**Every fix** can be deactivated on a given part, without affecting the other ones.
+This change is persisted on the craft file and on the savegame, so you can even deactivate a fix on a part on a craft and not do it on another craft.
+For people willing to write patches, the name of the attribute is `active`.

+The user can also force his/her hand on how and where the fixes is installed by editing `GameData/999_KSP-Recall/KSP-Recall.cfg`.
+Changing this file will overrule the default installation decisions KSP-Recall does on startup, allowing you use fixes that usually would not be available for your rig. **Use this with caution and prudence**, this can royally screw up your savegames.

 Currently, the following automatic fixes are available:

 ### Automatically restores Resources changed by Fuel Switches.